iopsmon/dc_iopsmon/README.md

 iOpsmon Monitoring

-This apps provides basic Linux and Windows systems performance monitoring, web site, hearbeat checks and service information.
+This apps provides basic Linux and Windows systems performance metrics, web site and heartbeat checks and service information.

 The App allows you to monitor Linux and Windows System using metrics.
 It further provides information on the service and some inventory information.
 Its best suited to smaller environment  where you want to monitor a small number of services.
 So say all your critical services as a staring point.